-The Board has determined that each of the directors and nominees is independent and has no relationship with the Company, except as a director and stockholder of the Company, with the exception of Bernard D. Berman and Leonard M. Tannenbaum.
+The Board has determined that each of the directors and nominees is independent and has no relationship with the Company, except as a director and stockholder of the Company, with the exception of Bernard D. Bernan and Leonard M. Tannenbaum.
 Messrs.
 Berman and Tannenbaum are interested persons of the Company due to their positions as officers of the Company.
-During its assessment of director independence, the Board of Directors also considered that Mr. Tannenbaum served as a director of Einstein Noah Restaurant Group from March 1999 through September 2007, where Mr. Dutkiewicz has served as the chief financial officer since October 2003.
+During its assessment of director independence, the Board of Directors also considered that Mr. Tannenbaum served as a director of Einstein Noah Restaurant Group, Inc. from March 1999 through September 2007, where Mr. Dutkiewicz served as the Chief Financial Officer from October 2003 until March 2010.
 The Board of Directors determined that Mr. Tannenbaum's prior position on the board of directors did not impair Mr. Dutkiewicz's status as an independent director.